ryanstout/stoutlang/docs/why_a_new_language.md

 ## Security

 As AI writes more code, being able to understand the code without diving into every line will become more important.
-The benefits of AI generated diminish if you have to exhaustively review every line of generated code.
+The benefits of AI generated code diminish if you have to exhaustively review every line.
 StoutLang's Effect Type system can provide you a summary of all actions (effects) a piece of code does.
 This can be down to the function call level, modules, or whole libraries.

 You can even see what effects a library uses in regards to your code.
+(So if you never call a function in the library, it will skip those effects)

 Here's a contrived example of what a well behaved database library's effect types would look like: